SQL Patterns

 SELECT station_code, month, revenue,

-LAG(revenue) OVER (ORDER BY month) AS prev -- ❌ bleeds across stations
+LAG(revenue) OVER (ORDER BY month) AS prev -- ❌ leaks across stations

 FROM monthly_stats;